Prayer Ministry

 In Our Prayers…

-St. Mark's Members: Julie A., Sara B, Stephanie C., the Harvey family, John M., Shirley M., Kirk M., Denise M. and family, Debra M., Barbara T., St. Mark’s Lutheran Church.
+St. Mark's Members: Julie A., Sara B, Sandra B., Stephanie C., the Harvey family, Terry, L. John M., Shirley M., Kirk M., Denise M. and family, Ruthanne M. Debra M., Barbara T., St. Mark’s Lutheran Church.

-The Greater Community: Robeson Community College, Robeson Church and Community Center, Episcopal Lutheran Campus Ministry, UNC-Pembroke, Wesley Pines, GlenFlora, Lutheran Services of the Carolinas, ELCA camps including Lutheridge, Lutherock, and Camp Agape, ELCA World Hunger, military families, law enforcement and first responder personnel, those who suffer with addiction and those who minister to them, missing and murdered indigenous women and those who search for them, and indigenous children harmed in government boarding schools.
+The Greater Community: Robeson Community College, Robeson Church and Community Center, Episcopal Lutheran Campus Ministry, UNC-Pembroke, Wesley Pines, GlenFlora, Lutheran Services of the Carolinas, ELCA World Hunger, military families, law enforcement, firefighters, and first responder personnel, those who suffer with addiction and those who minister to them, victims of human trafficking in North Carolina and the world, anyone impacted by natural disasters, including wildfires, anyone facing housing or food insecurity.

 Prayer @ The Labyrinth